wraithgar/moonboots_hapi/README.md

     implementation: new HapiSession(server, session_options)
 });

-server.pack.require({moonboots_hapi: moonboots_config}, function (err) {
+server.pack.require({moonboots_hapi: config}, function (err) {
     server.start();
 });
 ```

-You can also pass in a 'labels' option that will be used to select from
-hapi which servers will have the moonboots routes added to them (see
-plugin.select in the hapi docs)

 ## Multiple mooonboots on one server

-You can register multiple moonboots apps for a single hapi server like so:
+You can register multiple moonboots apps for a single hapi server like
+so:

 1. Pass in an array of moonboots configs instead of a single config.
-2. Make sure that each config provides unique `appPath` or hapi will complain that the paths conflict.
+2. Make sure that each config provides unique `appPath` or hapi will
+   complain that the paths conflict.

 Example of registering multiple apps: